lokitechie06/RemarkableWaryPi/CodingBat/problems_list.md

 '''
 Given an int n, return True if it is within 10 of 100 or 200.
 Note: abs(num) computes the absolute value of a number. '''

+8. pos_neg: **pos_neg.py**

+'''
+Given 2 int values, return True if one is negative and one is positive.
+Except if the parameter "negative" is True, then return True only if both are negative. '''